top of page

 Respect the physical and emotional boundaries of others while maintaining your own.
 Everyone has a personal space, and it’s up to you to protect your own space and up to others to respect your space.
 If a partner does not want to go into a close embrace, respect that and dance at a distance that they are comfortable with.

 Respect your dance partner.
 Always make sure you have your partners consent, and that you are both comfortable with what’s going on.
 Ask for a dance, don’t assume someone is going to ask you.
 If someone says ‘no’, it’s nothing personal, they don’t have to explain why.
 Smile graciously and bow out!
-Don’t teach on the dance floor, or correct someone’s moves, that’s what classes are for.
+Don’t teach on the dance floor, that's Azza's job!

 Swingtopia Dance events and classes are about swing dancing, having fun, and being amongst friends.
 With that in mind, Swingtopia does not belong to any one person and is not a pool of people that you can cycle through dating.
-Dating happens, but don’t do it if you don’t have the maturity to share the space afterwards if that person rejects you, or if you break up.
+Dating is normal and we love it when people find love, but don’t do it if you don’t have the maturity to share the space afterwards if that person rejects you, or if you break up.

 Remember that alcohol and other substances can make judging your own and others’ boundaries more difficult.
 Keep your own limits in mind so you can keep other people’s limits in mind as well.